Laravel-OC/june-presentation/README.md

 - [x] Database migrations (reversable)

-Migrtations allow us to version control our database.
+Migrations allow us to version control our database.
 This entails a full creation and rollback for every single database event.
-To handle migrations we first call:
-`php artisan migrate:install`.
+To handle migrations we first call: `php artisan migrate:install`.
 This will create a migration table to keep track of all migrations used.
 Every migration file that is made will contain a version number associated with a time stamp.

-To create a migration file in our database, we call:
-`php artisan migrate:make create_developers_table`.
+To create a migration file in our database, we call: `php artisan migrate:make create_developers_table`.
 Note how the command describes the action that our database will handle.
-Inside our CreateProjectsTable object, we have two methods: up and down.
-Up is what we will migrate to our database.
-Down is what action to take when we rollback.
-To rollback we call `php artisan migrate:rollback`.
+Inside our CreateProjectsTable object, we have two
+methods: up and down.
+The up function is responsible for migrating columns to a designated table.
+Down is what action to take when we rollback.  call `php artisan migrate:rollback`.

 ```php
 <?php